How to Start a Blog That Makes Money Using WordPress (Step by Step)

 Congrats, your new domain is in your Bluehost account, and you can start setting up WordPress!

-Luckily, this is a super simple process if you have gone through a web-host (like Bluehost) with a one-click installation option.
+Luckily, this is a super simple process if you have gone through a web hosting company (like Bluehost) with a one-click installation option.

 Finally, you just need to login to your site and start the process of writing content…woohoo!
 You created your username and password in the previous step and WordPress will email you your login URL and other details.